 Showing 1-24 of 127 items found in Arts & Culture

 St. James at Sag Bridge is the Oldest Church in Northern Illinois.
 Built by Irish immigrants who built the canal.
 Established in 1833, it is the sole country parish of the Archdiocese of Chicago serving a growing community of Catholics who come together to worship God through the celebration of the Eucharist and traditional devotional activities within truly unique and beautiful surroundings.

 A four-floor large museum located in a former stone mill, including items from the area and a room dedicated to Native America artifacts.
 A 24' long mural depicts the different eras of Indians and a buffalo hide nearby showing life of an Indian tribe.
+Built in 1859 as a steam-run flour mill named Sandwich Steam Mill.
 Open Sundays 1-4 pm from April to October.
 Tours by appointment.

 Wholesome family entertainment with song, dance, and humor.
 Join us for lunch and dinner show packages.